jboss-developer/jboss-eap-quickstarts/README.md

 ##### Remove the PostgreSQL Configuration Manually
-1. If it is running, stop the JBoss EAP 6.1 Server.
+1. If it is running, stop the JBoss EAP server.
 2. Replace the `JBOSS_HOME/standalone/configuration/standalone-full.xml` file with the back-up copy of the file.